 On the road you have to be careful, since you might encounter the famous reindeer, however in this area there weren't as many as I thought they would be.
 I only saw them twice.

 Even with clouds, Kakslauttanen area was a great place to visit and maybe some day I will go even higher towards Inari.
 I was a bit disappointed that we didn't get to see any Aurora, but we were mainly here for the colors.

 Pallas-Yllästunturi National Park

 We spent 3 nights in a place called Torassieppi Cottages, next to Toras-Sieppi lake in Muonio area.
-Here the autumn colors were just right and the place looked amazing!
+Here the autumn colours were just right and the place looked amazing!

 Here are some pictures below from the Toras-Sieppi area around the cottages (walking distance).